AutoAlg/AlgorithmAnalysis.jl/docs/src/index.md

 # AlgorithmAnalysis.jl

+AlgorithmAnalysis.jl is a Julia package for the automated analysis of algorithms.

-This package provides a generic way to analyze optimization algorithms in a systematic manner in the [Julia programming language](https://julialang.org/).
-Algorithm Analysis seeks to find a mathematically proven guarantee of an algorithm's performance optimizing a set of functions.
-AlgorithmAnalysis.jl includes the PEP framework and the Lyapunov-based approach to analysis.
+This package provides a generic way to analyze algorithms in a systematic manner in the [Julia programming language](https://julialang.org/).
+Algorithm analysis seeks to find a mathematically proven guarantee of an algorithm's performance over a class of problems.
+AlgorithmAnalysis.jl includes both the performance estimation (PEP) and control theoretic methodologies to analysis.

 ## Installation

-The package relies on the following Julia packages:
-- JuMP
-- SCS (or any JuMP supported solvers)
-- LinearAlgebra
-- InteractiveUtils
-- AbstractTrees
-- Zeros
-- MathOptInterface

 The package can be downloaded from GitHub and imported with:
 ```julia